FatihKoz/DisposableSpecial/README.md

 * `['count' => 20, 'airline' => $airline->id, 'airport' => $hub->id]` this combination will display 20 notams of selected airline for specified airport

 Widget will **always** display **effective** notams, config options can not change this behavior.

+**Featured Item**

+Widget has no settings, it will randomly pick an active market item which the user does not own.
+If no items are found, it will not be visible.

+**User Items**

+* `'user'` should be a user's id (like `$user->id` or `4`)

+Widget will return the items owned by that user ordered by item name.
+Blade file of the widget needs to be styled according to your theme/skin and placed properly, shipped version will display items with images in cards.

 ### Dynamic Expenses